-You may have noticed that last week we announced the beginning of our annual LISTMANIA extravaganza.
+Tomorrow we will officially announce the beginning of our annual LISTMANIA extravaganza at NCS.
 For those of you new to this orgy, our LISTMANIA blockbuster comes in four parts:

-First, we re-print assorted lists of the year’s best albums, leeched from other big web sites and magazines, like the one last week from DECIBEL, which always seems to become the starting gun.
-Second, we will provide a post in which our readers can share their lists of the 2020 albums and shorter releases they enjoyed the most (we’ll be asking for those in about one week from now, so get ready).
-Third, we post the year-end lists of our own staff and assorted guest writers.
+First, we re-print assorted lists of the year’s best albums, leeched from other big web sites and magazines, like the one you’ll see tomorrow.
+Second, we will provide a post in which our readers can share their lists of the 2021 albums and shorter releases they enjoyed the most (we’ll be asking for those on December 1, so get ready).
+Third, we will post the year-end lists of our own staff and assorted guest writers.

-And fourth, I’ll again roll out my list of the year’s Most Infectious Extreme Metal Songs — which seems especially well-named this year, doesn’t it?
+And fourth, I’ll again roll out my list of the year’s Most Infectious Extreme Metal Songs — which seems especially well-named in this latest plague year, doesn’t it?
 That list is the subject of this request for help.

 In case you’ve become an NCS reader since this time last year, here’s what this Most Infectious Song list is all about:

 This is about individual songs, not albums, EPs, demos, etc. It’s also not our list of the best individual extreme metal songs of the year — though some of the songs might actually be among the best of the year.
 Instead, this is a list of the most infectious extreme metal songs I’ve heard this year.
 Yes, it’s my list, but I do take into account ideas from others — and the idea here is to think of songs that might produce involuntary physical movement, songs that have got catchy melodies or irresistible grooves, or anything else that sticks the song in your head and makes you want to keep listening to it.

 To be one of the most infectious songs of the year, it should be something that you revisit often, something you put on playlists, something you mentally replay at unexpected times — songs you go back to repeatedly for listening.
 “Most played” might be a good synonym.